ShibelAl/assembler-project/README.md

 ## Getting Started

+In this project, I developed an assembler for an imaginary assembly language within a Linux virtual machine using the C programming language.
+The translation started by running a pre-assembler to handle macros in the assembly-like input file, followed by two file passes to fill labels table and make output files.

-The project was coded and compiled using Ubuntu, but it may run on all Linux versions.
+The project was coded and compiled in Ubuntu using GCC, but it may run on all Linux versions.

 ### Usage